Negligent Hiring of Drivers

 Accidents involving commercial trucks tend to be much more expensive than many other injury claims, often totaling six figures and sometimes more.
 So the insurers of these companies will do all they can to protect their policyholders from the following damages:

-For more than 50 years, Gallon, Takacs & Boissoneault has protected the rights of all commercial truck accident victims in Northwest Ohio and Southeast Michigan, including Toledo, Findlay, Lima, Sandusky, Oregon, Defiance, Fremont and other local communities.
-If you or your family have been injured in a truck accident, contact us for a free consultation at 419-843-6663 or fill out our online contact form.
+For more than 60 years, Gallon, Takacs & Boissoneault has protected the rights of all commercial truck accident victims.
+If you or your family have been injured in a truck accident, contact us for a free consultation at 5419-843-6663 or fill out our online contact form.